Sustainability / Governance Corporate Compliance

 Information Management

-In the Ethical Standards of Daicel Group it states, “We commit to the safeguarding of our company’s and third parties’ confidential information, including personal data, by maintaining an effective information security system.
-We adhere to privacy and information security laws and regulatory requirements when personal information is collected, stored, processed, transmitted, and shared.”
-Accordingly, we practice proper and appropriate information management by formulating the Information Management Regulations as a basic guide for handling information.
+In the Ethical Standards of Daicel Group, we made the following statement, “We commit to the safeguarding of our company’s and third parties’ confidential information, including personal data, by maintaining an effective information security system.
+Accordingly, we practice proper and appropriate information management.”

 Tax Policy